 Best Storage Tips

-To keep your cookies fresh and tasty, follow these storage tips:
+Keep your cookies fresh with these storage hacks:

-- How to Keep Cookies Fresh: Store cookies in an airtight container at room temperature, separating layers with parchment paper.
+- How to Keep Cookies Fresh: Seal them in an airtight container at room temp, placing parchment between layers.

-- Types of Containers: Use glass or plastic containers with lids for the best preservation.
+- Types of Containers: Glass or plastic with tight lids work best to lock in freshness.

 Gifting Easter Cookies